-- When the vehicle is stopped with the engine running, the display will indicate the extremely high fuel consumption. - When the vehicle is driving down a long slope, applying the engine brake, the display will indicate the extremely low fuel consumption.
+- The vehicle is stopped with the engine running.
+(The display will indicate the extremely high fuel consumption.) - The vehicle is driving down a long slope applying the engine brake.
+(The display will indicate the extremely low fuel consumption.)

 The calculation is reset when the ignition switch is turned off.